bpi/bhq_translation/README.md

 * conveyance (True North).
 Please translate and record this [stimulus set](conveyance.md).

 ###Step 3
 Next we recommend working on Memory Grid and Syllable Stacks.
 Both of these exercises use the same stimulus set.
-Stimulus planning and generation is required in collaboration with Posit Science.
 Click [here](misrp.md) for more information.
 * aud_spatial_match (Memory Grid)
 * syl_ordering (Syllable Stacks)